flutter/website/src/cookbook/images/network-image.md

 ## Image fade in with placeholders

 The default `Image.network` constructor doesn't handle more advanced functionality, such as fading images in after loading.
-To accomplish this task, see the following recipe:
+To accomplish this task,
+check out [Fade in images with a placeholder][].

 * [Fade in images with a placeholder][]